kolodny/safetest/README.md

 - We want to test that an absolutely positioned element set to the users width preference doesn't cover over a clickable element.
 <!-- TODO demonstration -->

 With the tools above we can test pretty much any scenario we can think of.
-The motto of Safetest is to make any test possible, no matter how complex and involved the test is.
+The guiding principle of Safetest is to make any test possible, no matter how complex or involved the test is.

 ### Providers and Contexts